Chart Color Schemes

 Residential development activity is lower than average in Somerville according to AreaSearch's national comparison of local real estate markets

-Based on AreaSearch analysis using ABS building approval numbers from statistical area data, Somerville averaged approximately 44 new dwelling approvals annually over the past five financial years, totalling an estimated 221 homes.
-As of FY-26, 14 approvals have been recorded.
-Between FY-21 and FY-25, there was an average of 0.6 people moving to Somerville for each dwelling built, indicating that supply has met or exceeded demand, offering greater buyer choice while supporting potential population growth above projections.
-The average expected construction cost value of new dwellings in the area is $502,000, suggesting developers are focusing on the premium market with high-end developments.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Somerville has averaged approximately 44 new dwelling approvals each year over the past five financial years.
+This totals an estimated 221 homes.
+So far in FY-26, 15 approvals have been recorded.
+The average number of people moving to the area per dwelling built over this period is around 0.8, indicating that supply meets or exceeds demand, offering greater buyer choice and supporting potential population growth above projections.

 Frequently Asked Questions - Development